JimalShafi/SyriaTelCustomerChurn/README.md

 # Exploratory Data Analysis (EDA)

-## Is calling customer service a sign of customer unhappiness/potential churn?
+## Is Calling Customer Service a Sign of Potential Churn?

 **Findings**